We are humana obscura.

 obscured, concealed

-Humana Obscura is an independent literary magazine that seeks to publish nature-focused poetry, prose, and art by new, emerging, and established writers and artists from around the world.
+Humana Obscura is an independent literary magazine that seeks to publish nature-focused poetry and art by new, emerging, and established writers and artists from around the world.

 As our name suggests—“obscured human”—we focus on work where the human element is concealed but not entirely absent, aiming to revive the nature genre.